eldonaldo/VRMeshViewer/README.md

 #### Leap Motion

-* Disable "Robust Mode Tracking" in the Leap Motion settings
+* Disable "Robust Mode Tracking" in the Leap Motion settings.
+Currently there is no way to query if the device is in robust mode.
+If the device is in robust mode, it frequently happens that the Leap images sizes change and thus the OpenGL buffers are not correct anymore.

 ## Installation